gurnec/btcrecover/TUTORIAL.md

 ### Security Issues ###

-Most Bitcoin wallet software goes to great lengths to protect your wallet password. *btcrecover* does practically nothing.
+Most Bitcoin wallet software goes to great lengths to protect your wallet password while it's stored unencrypted. *btcrecover* does not.
 This includes, but is not limited to:

- * you must create the tokenlist file which probably will have lots of sensitive password information in it, and save it to a file unencrypted;
+ * you must create the tokenlist file which will probably have lots of sensitive password information in it, and save it to an unencrypted file;
  * no attempt is made to overwrite sensitive password information in RAM during or after running;
- * unless you use the `--no-dupchecks` option, a large amount of sensitive password information is stored in RAM temporarily, is not overwritten, and is very likely swapped out to the paging file where it could remain for a long time even after *btcrecover* has exited.
+ * unless you use the `--no-dupchecks` option, a large amount of sensitive password information is stored in RAM temporarily, is not securely overwritten, and is very likely swapped out to the paging file where it could remain for a long time even after *btcrecover* has exited.

-There are no fixes to any of these issues, short of only running *btcrecover* inside a VM on a hard disk drive (not a solid-state drive) and securely deleting the VM once finished, all of which is far beyond the scope of this tutorial...
+None of these issues are intentionally malicious, they should be considered security bugs.
+There are no workarounds for them, short of only running *btcrecover* inside a VM on a hard disk drive (not a solid-state drive) and securely deleting the VM once finished, all of which is far beyond the scope of this tutorial...

 ### Typos Gory Details ###